 I also love Hay-on-Wye and exist in a constant state of driving to and from its unique kingdom in a battered (not my fault) blue Clio.

-Quietly (and this has been debated) I live for the day my winning lottery ticket affords me my own residence in Hay and a dent-free motor – in the mean time I avoid ‘other peoples’ Pimms and write poetry.
+Quietly (and this has been debated) I live for the day my winning lottery ticket affords Matt and I our own residence in Hay and a dent-free motor – in the mean time I avoid ‘other peoples’ Pimms and write poetry.

 Finds staring at a blank sheet of A4 and praying for inspiration usually does the trick.

 I am a relatively new member, having only joined two years ago.
 My interest in being part of the group was kindled when I saw members perform their own work at a Christmas function.
 The event was shared with The Monday Choir who, together with the Writers alternated festive items.
 It was all very enjoyable.

 Some years ago, my modest attempts at verse were initially my way of expressing extreme emotion, on the death of a very close family member, followed by other sad but sometimes inevitable family and friends circumstances.
 The results were eulogies in the form of rhymes, which surprising to me brought attention and some compliments from several quarters.

 More recently I have had more success at verse, but enjoy the challenge of writing non-fiction and fiction.
 It is a slow learning curve for me but it is helpful when we are given feedback from other Circle members.
 It is even more enlightening when we receive individual constructive criticism from a competition judge who is likely to be a well-known published author.

 Our sessions are varied and enjoyable, adding interest and challenges that help to inspire us to greater achievements.

 Okay; a piece about me for the Hay Writer’s Circle.

 I should get on with it but the washing up needs doing and I’m sure J could do with another cuppa……..